TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 > If you have uploaded an object of such name via API, it must also be accessed via API.

 #### Response
-This API does not return response body.
-When the request is appropriate, return status code 201.
+This API does not return a response body.
+For a valid request, return status code 201.

 #### Code Example
 <details>